 Make sure to use the action steps mentioned above to make your budget the most crucial financial tool in your life.
 It might take weeks or months of adjusting and fixing, but once you find the method that works, it’s all worth it!

-What are some of things you have done that made your budget more realistic?
+What are some things you have done that made your budget more realistic?
 Share them with me in the comments below!